21 February, 2018 By: Glenn Butler

 From just $2^ per week you can have peace of mind with RAC's 24/7 Australia-wide breakdown service* provided by expert mechanics.
 You even get access to great member benefits like savings on fuel, shopping, movie tickets and more.

 ^Total cost of Standard Roadside Assistance is $112.36 inclusive of 6% admin fee applied to quarterly direct debit.
 Prices are per year.
-A $20 joining fee applies to non-members over the phone and in branch transactions.
-Fee is waived for online purchase.

 *24/7 attendance is available in the Perth metro area plus, Albany, Bunbury, Busselton, Kalgoorlie and Geraldton.
 All other areas are subject to availability.